SWIRLED AND LAYERED ICE CREAMS

 • sugar: measuring sugar in tablespoons is more accurate than measuring it in cups.
 Use a 15 ml measuring tablespoon (not a regular one); this is 13 gr of sugar.
 To measure correctly, each time you scoop the sugar, level it with the flat side of a knife.

-• liquid ingredients: thoroughly scrape with a rubber spatula any residues left on the sides and bottom of the cup every time you measure something and empty it.
+• milk and heavy cream: thoroughly scrape with a rubber spatula any residues left on the sides and bottom of the cup every time you measure something and empty it.

 This recipe makes a 1.2 litre/quart ice cream mixture (before churning), perfect for ice cream makers with a capacity of 1.5 and up to 2 litres/quarts (like Cuisinart ice cream makers).